• Skip to primary navigation

 Now for your classic hunter-style sauce.

-Add some wine and cook over a medium-high heat until the alcohol is evaporated, stirring and scraping up browned bits on the bottom.
+Add wine and cook over a medium-high heat until the alcohol is almost completely evaporated, about 1-2 minutes, stirring and scraping up browned bits on the bottom.

-Then add crushed tomatoes, sliced green peppers, chicken bouillon, and a bay leaf.
+Next add crushed tomatoes, chicken broth, and a bay leaf.
 Stir it all up, cover and simmer for about thirty minutes.

-Finally, add your olives and mushrooms.
+Finally, toss in the olives and seared mushrooms.
 Stir again and cook for just ten minutes more.
 And that’s it.

 Pro tips and recipe notes